denverdino/alibaba-cloud-helper/README.md

+# A set of helper container images

-# alibaba-cloud-helper
+## alibaba-cloud-helper

-A simple helper Docker Container for Alibaba Cloud CLI and OSSUtil
+A simple helper for Alibaba Cloud CLI and OSSUtil

+## model-downloader
+A simple helper for downloading models from Huggingface to cache